-Like students in DigiPen's other degree programs, C.E. students will apply their theoretical learning through a variety of semester-long and year-long projects for which expert instructors will evaluate and provide feedback.
+Like students in DigiPen's other degree programs, C.E. students will apply their theoretical learning through a variety of semester-long and year-long projects with critical feedback and evaluation from expert instructors.
 As they develop through the program, students will have increasingly more creative control over their projects.
 The C.E. curriculum and the student projects will focus on embedded systems, a term that refers to any device that uses a microprocessor or microcontroller.
 Embedded systems appear in a wide array of household, industrial, and military applications, including portable and console game systems, robots, game peripherals, electronic toys, digital cameras, audio/video component systems, and aircraft flight systems.